fortyoneplustwo/notestamp/README.md

 }
 ```

+##Step 4
-## Fire the event to render your component
+### Fire the event to render your component
-Example: add a button to the navigation bar in `App` with the following on click handler:
+Example: adding a button to the navigation bar within `App.js`

 ```
 const handleOnCClick = () => {
   setReaderState({
       type: 'my_custom_type',
       src: 'my_custom_media_source' // required if you want your component to launch with a src input
-                                    // e.g. a youtube link
+                                    // e.g. a link
   })
   setShowMedia(true)
 }